 Transitional housing provides families with the time and long-term support they need to move toward independently securing their basic needs.
 Residents of transitional housing programs pay an affordable rent based on their income and enjoy the security and dignity of more private housing.
 Case managers provide one-on-one and group counseling regarding budgeting, interpersonal relations, parenting, employment skills, nutrition, and available social programs and services.
 Transitional housing provides a link that many families find missing when attempting to establish or re-establish self-sufficiency after a period of homelessness.
 At St. Margaret of Cortona’s Transitional Residences, families pay 30% of their income in rent, agree to abide by program policies, and participate in training, classes, and individualized case management.
 Thirty (30%) percent of a participant’s rent is held in escrow and returned upon successful completion of the program to ease the final transition to an independently obtained and maintained home.

 Families come to the transitional housing program from emergency shelters with very few possessions.
-If you can provide a homeless family with any of the following items, please contact Amy White at 703-910-4845.
+If you can provide a homeless family with any of the following items, please contact Paula Hummel at 703-910-4845.

-- Personal hygiene products (soap, shampoo, shaving cream, razors, cotton swabs, toilet paper, etc.)
+- Personal hygiene products (soap, shampoo, shaving cream, razors, cotton swabs, toilet paper, tissues, etc.)

 - Lamps, light bulbs, and nightlights